sh1boot/sh1boot.github.io/_posts/2024-01-14-pivot-sorting-sort.md

   sample?
 Or at the very least, does the pivot value also appear at some distance threshold from the middle of the prefix (it's sorted so there's no scanning involved to figure this out)?
+* Pack a list of samples in the range of the block being partitioned into a SIMD register, and for every value visited increment a counter for each lane where the visited value is less than that register's value.
+At the end you can use this to interpolate a much more accurate pivot for the next round.
+  Or even use it to pre-lay bins for an American-flag sort.

 But it's an idea.
 With a name.